A Comprehensive Guide to Social Engineering Prevention

-They’ve been around for many years and are used and trusted by millions of people.
+Millions of people trust these standards that have existed for countless years.
 SPF, DKIM, and DMARC allow organizations to prevent malicious third parties from spoofing the organization’s legitimate email domains to others who might rely on it.
 They don’t work perfectly, but they will cut down on some forms of email maliciousness when enabled.

 Each works by having the sender’s email domain administrator enable them in DNS using TXT records or alternately, by allowing them in their email host provider’s administrative console).
 When enabled, receivers of emails from activated domains can check the additional information to verify whether or not a particular email came from the email domain presented.

-It takes both sides to be enabled to work.
-Enabling them can’t hurt anything unless you decide to take the draconian step of rejecting all emails which fail any of the checks.
+Both sides require enabling to work.
+So allowing them can’t hurt anything unless you decide to take the draconian step of rejecting all emails which fail any of the checks.